emanlove/testbash2022-challenges/README.md

 ### Visual Automation Challenge - Can we check that the correct images are displayed on the home page?

-Switching focus from the functionlity of the UI to the visual presentation within the UI the [second challenge](https://www.ministryoftesting.com/challenges/18) asks of us ...
+Switching focus from the functionality of the UI to the visual presentation within the UI the [second challenge](https://www.ministryoftesting.com/challenges/18) asks of us ...

 >... how you would mitigate the following risk:
 >